NTheo/GlassPainting/README.md

 5. Store what you have computed on your Glass, using e.g. the command "adb push..."

 6. Connect your glass, compile and run GlassPainting.
 Swith the boolean "bag" to use the one-to-one approach (bag=false) or the bag of features approach (bag=true).
+If you set bag to true, expect long loading time at start up (10~15 sec.), during which you will have to tap the touchpad to prevent the Glass from sleeping.
+After that, tap once to see the keypoints and a second time to perform the retrieval.

 Any question or comment?
 Feel free to contact me, at theophile.dalens*at*gmail.com